Ivan Franjic: Daegu FC

 After two injury-plagued seasons at Melbourne City, Franjic was released from the third year of his contract to allow him to join South Korean club Daegu FC.
 Franjic announced that he was leaving the club in October 2017, having made just two K League Classic appearances.

 Return to Brisbane Roar

 Franjic returned to Brisbane Roar on a one-season contract in November 2017.
 On his second appearance for Brisbane Roar after joining he scored a left foot curled effort after two minutes on the pitch to claim a 2–0 win over Western Sydney Wanderers.
 At the end of the season, he refused Brisbane Roar's offer to re-sign him.

 Perth Glory

 On 31 May 2018, following his release from Brisbane Roar, Franjic signed for fellow A-League club, Perth Glory on a two-year deal.

-Macarthur
+Macarthur FC

-In September 2020, Franjic signed with Macarthur for their inaugural season.
+In September 2020, Franjic signed with Macarthur FC for their inaugural season.